The Value Problem

 Resuming our look at the history of money, we can say with a great deal of certainty that it was the growth of complex barter economies which gradually created the conditions which demanded that money be invented.
 Thus it should come as no surprise that some version of money was invented independently many times around the world.
 Each place that money was invented, it took on a form and came with customs that were unique to that location.
 Before we get into that, let's take a look at the emergence of markets in a barter economy.

 At some point in the growth of extended barter communities, a place gets designated where people gather periodically to exchange their productive output with each other.
 If the same place is used for this purpose long enough, eventually someone may decide that it's easier to just live there, especially if their trade can be easily practiced near the meeting place.
-Perhaps the best flint knapper or hide processor is the first to do this.
-Some of these early meeting places evolved into villages.
+Perhaps the best flint knapper or the best hide processor is the first to do this.
+Once one specialist decides to live near the periodic meeting place of the extended clan, a second and then a third such specialist is likely to copy them.
+Thus bigins the process by which some of these early meeting places evolved into villages.
 I find the villages in parts of England with their medieval crosses in the center of the village market square to be a particularly charming example of this.
 But the practice of meeting in such places probably predated the erection of those market crosses, perhaps by many thousands of years in some cases.

 In a barter economy, as soon as a marketplace is created and a large enough gathering of folks have started to use it on a regular basis, a huge inconvenience in the market process becomes obvious and cries out for a solution.
 How does one trade fractions?

-Let's say that someone brings a cow to trade at the market.
+Let's say that someone brings a a recently slain aurochs, the progenitor species of modern cattle, to trade at the market.
 What they might reasonably want to take home is a pretty big pile of different items, each from a different attendee at the market.
-So somehow the cow needs to get divvied up with bits and pieces of its value being given to each person in the market from whom the owner of the cow would like to trade.
+So somehow the meat for the aurochs needs to get divvied up with bits and pieces of its value being given to each person in the market from whom the owner of the hunter or hunters who slew the aurochs would like to trade.
 Pretty soon what was once a simple barter transaction is a hugely complex thing involving half a dozen or more folks.
 The first instance for which we have any certainty, where a bunch of folks came up with a solution to this problem that starts to look like a primitive sort of money, happened sometime around 9500 years ago, or perhaps a bit earlier in an area we now call Sumer near the Persian Gulf.

 We are jumping into Mr. Peabody's Wayback Machine here.
 Most people have trouble with the time scales of human history and prehistory, let alone geologic timescales.
 Geologists use the term "deep time" the way astronomers and cosmologist use the term "deep space."
 But those are near impossible terms to grasp, since they are both logarithmic in nature.
 The distances between the stars in our galaxy is trivial compared to the distances between the galaxies, and the term deep space encompasses both.
 We have the same challenges when it comes to maintaining a frim grasp of the timespans involved in human history and prehistory.